Native Azure Active Directory applications with Auth0 (Resource Owner flow)

 In addition to the WS-Federation and OpenID Connect flows, it's also possible to use the Resource Owner flow with Azure AD.
 This flow allows you to capture and validate a user's credentials (email and password) instead of showing the Azure AD login page.
 While this is not the recommended approach for security and SSO reasons, Resource Owner flow could be used in Native mobile scenarios or to batch process authentication with Azure AD.

 This setup will require two applications, a Web Application and/or Web API and a Native Client Application.
 From Azure AD's point of view, users will be authenticated using the Native Client Application to gain access to the Web Application and/or Web API.
+If you are looking to manage authentication in your application, see Next Steps below.

 1. Define a Web Application and/or Web API in Azure Active Directory